wprender/cloudbreak-docs/docs/azure/shell/shell.md

 Stack means the running cloud infrastructure that is created based on the instance groups configured earlier (`credential`, `instancegroups`, `network`, `securitygroup`).
-Same as in case of the API or UI the new cluster will use your templates and by using CloudFormation will launch your cloud stack.
+Same as in case of the API or UI the new cluster will use your templates and by using Azure ARM will launch your cloud stack.
 Use the following command to create a stack to be used with your Hadoop cluster:
 ```
-stack create --name myawsstack --region us-east-1
+stack create --name myazurestack --region "North Europe"
 ```
 The infrastructure is created asynchronously, the state of the stack can be checked with the stack `show command`.
 If it reports AVAILABLE, it means that the virtual machines and the corresponding infrastructure is running at the cloud provider.